vysheng/tg/README-Cygwin.md

      ./configure
      make

-If patch don't work, patch Makefile.in manually :
+If the patch doesn't work, modify Makefile.in manually :
      remove -fPIC from COMPILE_FLAGS
      remove -rdynamic from LOCAL_LDFLAGS